 Testing in Appraisal Center

 in NHS hospital, Taking test in appraisal center is another approach. .
 It is witnessed that performance in these trial sessions at appraisal centers in hospital predicts attitude of doctors, nurses and support staffs.
 There are various means to measure candidate’s performance (Hart and Bond, 2007).
 They organize psychometric appraisal, behavioral rating, IQ test and questioning trial sessions to handle patients.
+Before going further you may refer to this sample "Need of Human Resource Management"

 2.1 Explain the theories of how individuals interact in groups in relation to the types of teams that work in health and social care